 Using the MVP Experiment Canvas to design a Minimum Viable Product for your business idea

 Inspired by this amazing post by Tristan Kromer and Ash Maurya’s original “Experiment Report”, I’ve created a practical framework that offers you a structured approach for designing and launching Minimum Viable Products to validate your business ideas.

 I’ve taken Tristan’s idea of using 4 elements of Alex Osterwalder’s Business Model Canvas (the easiest way to map your big idea and its possible business model in one overview, which I recommend doing before you use the MVP Experiment Canvas), this is the foundation of your MVP experiment:

 1. Your Customer Segment 👤

-Your “big idea” delivers value to a certain target customer group.
-For your MVP experiment it’s important to look for specific characteristics that can help you to define different customer segments, from that bigger group, that can either pay, receive or decide on your value proposition.
+Your “big idea” delivers value (by solving a problem or fulfilling a need) to a certain target customer group.
+For your MVP experiment it’s important to look for specific characteristics that can help you to define different customer segments from that bigger group, that can either pay, receive or decide on your value proposition.

 Who’s problem are you solving? / Who are you providing value for?
 To describe your target customer, check out the Value Proposition Canvas.

 - What are their needs / what do they want to achieve?